René Guénon

-René Jean-Marie-Joseph Guénon (Note: /fr/) (15 November 1886 – 7 January 1951), also known as Abdalwahid Yahia (عبد الـواحد يحيی; ʿAbd al-Wāḥid Yaḥiā), was a French intellectual who wrote on topics ranging from esotericism, "sacred science" (Note: René Guénon's works dealing with various aspects of "sacred science" are collected in the book which appeared in its first English translation as Fundamental Symbols: The Universal Language of Sacred Science, Quinta Essentia, 1995, ISBN 0-900588-77-2, then, in another translation, as Symbols of Sacred Science, translated by Henry D. Fohr, Sophia Perennis, 2001, ISBN 0-900588-78-0.
+René Jean-Marie-Joseph Guénon (Note: /fr/) (15 November 1886 – 7 January 1951), also known as Abdalwahid Yahia (عبد الـواحد يحيی; ʿAbd al-Wāḥid Yaḥiā), was a French-Egyptian intellectual who wrote on topics ranging from esotericism, "sacred science" (Note: René Guénon's works dealing with various aspects of "sacred science" are collected in the book which appeared in its first English translation as Fundamental Symbols: The Universal Language of Sacred Science, Quinta Essentia, 1995, ISBN 0-900588-77-2, then, in another translation, as Symbols of Sacred Science, translated by Henry D. Fohr, Sophia Perennis, 2001, ISBN 0-900588-78-0.
 There were two original French editions, both under the title Symboles fondamentaux de la Science sacrée, Editions Gallimard, Paris.
 The first contained a foreword followed by notes and comments by Michel Valsan, the second did not contain these additions.) and "traditional studies" (Note: "Traditional studies" is a translation of the French Les Etudes Traditionnelles— the title of the journal in which many of René Guénon's articles were published.) to symbolism and initiation.

 In his writings, Guénon proposes to hand down eastern metaphysics and traditions, these doctrines being defined by him as of "universal character", and adapt them to western readers "while keeping strictly faithful to their spirit".

 Initiated into Islamic esotericism from as early as 1910 when he was 24, Guénon mainly wrote and published in French, and his works have been translated into more than twenty languages; he also wrote in Arabic an article for the journal Al Marifah.